DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 ```
 > to check the Extended Event -> Server(Anas_PC\DATACENTER) -> Management -> Extended Events -> capture30LongQuery -> package0.event_file -> View Target Data

-## Step 3: Create a table in DBA databse.
+## Step 3: Create a table in DBA database.

 the purpose of this table is that we want to store any information from our extended event that we generated.